Graph Foundation Models: Concepts, Opportunities and Challenges: Background

-\textbf{Supervised learning.} In the supervised setting, algorithms leverage a training dataset comprising input data paired with corresponding output labels.
-This paradigm finds practical applications in tasks such as graph classification~\cite{lee2018graph} and graph regression~\cite{jiang2019censnet}.
-For example, in the molecular property prediction task~\cite{wieder2020compact}, GNN models are trained to predict specific chemical properties or attributes of molecules using labeled training data, enabling the discovery of valuable insights for drug development and materials research.
+\textbf{Supervised learning.} In supervised learning, algorithms use a training dataset with input data and output labels.
+This is used in tasks like graph classification~\cite{lee2018graph} and graph regression~\cite{jiang2019censnet}.
+For instance, in molecular property prediction~\cite{wieder2020compact}, GNNs predict chemical properties using labeled data, aiding drug development and materials research.

-\textbf{Semi-supervised learning.} Semi-supervised learning, as highlighted in a recent study \cite{song2022graph}, constitutes the primary focus of deep graph learning.
-This approach harnesses both labeled and unlabeled data to enhance model performance, with node classification \cite{kipf2016semi} emerging as a prominent application.
-The message-passing mechanism \cite{gilmer2017neural} empowers GNNs to iteratively exchange information among neighboring nodes.
-This capability enables the propagation of information throughout the graph, effectively incorporating both labeled and unlabeled data to facilitate predictions.
-Furthermore, GNNs can also be combined with traditional methods like label propagation to further enhance their performance in semi-supervised settings~\cite{yang2021extract}.
+\textbf{Semi-supervised learning.} Semi-supervised learning, as discussed in \cite{song2022graph}, is a primary focus in deep graph learning.
+It uses both labeled and unlabeled data to improve model performance, with node classification \cite{kipf2016semi} being a key application.
+The message-passing mechanism \cite{gilmer2017neural} allows GNNs to exchange information among nodes, incorporating both data types for predictions.
+GNNs can also combine with methods like label propagation for better performance~\cite{yang2021extract}.